Sicily Yacht Charter Itineraries

 Sicily Yacht Charter|Aeolian Islands

 Sail north past Messina’s impressive Montorsoli Lighthouse on your way to the Aeolian Islands Archipelago.
-Situated north of Milazzo, the seven islands include two active volcanoes and black beaches.
+The seven islands are situated north of Milazzo, including two active volcanoes and black beaches.
 In addition, you'll find shallow inlets perfect for snorkeling and swimming.

 For unforgettable memories, you can even visit Vulcano island’s Crater.
 On the water, sail around the islands’ ancient harbors and seaside villages like Pollara and Ginostra.
 Lastly, don’t miss the tiny Panarelli islands off the coast of Panarea.

-The city’s ruins are magnificent, however, the star of Syracuse is the island of Ortigia.
-Onshore, you can walk the breathtaking perimeter and visit restored churches and grandiose fountains.
-Of course, it's also mandatory to indulge in delicious fresh seafood from the fish market.
+The city’s ruins are magnificent.
+However, the star of Syracuse is the island of Ortigia.
+Onshore, you can walk the breathtaking perimeter and visit restored churches and majestic fountains.
+Of course, indulging in delicious fresh seafood from the fish market is also mandatory.
 Back on the water, take a sunset sail around Maniace Castle and Ortigia's fortification walls.

 From the sea, coast by the area’s tiny marinas and fishing villages.
 Next, visit the Vendicari Reserve to witness serene marine life and unspoiled nature.